Squadrick/squadrick.github.io/menu/feed.md

 > “Dependency Injection” is a 25-dollar term for a 5-cent concept. – James Shore

 I think Java programmers made up a bunch of jargon to make their jobs feel cooler than it really is.
-Java, definitely, seems to favour verbosity over cleverness; perhaps, an averse reaction to the preceeding era of C++'s cleverness (read: pain).
+Java seems to favour verbosity over cleverness; perhaps, an averse reaction to the preceeding era of C++'s cleverness (read: pain).